 Four practice care plan activities are included as preparation for the three real patient-based nursing care plans.
 These activities are graded by the Coach and are not a part of the Clinical Instructor grading responsibilities.
-Be sure to send all practice care plan activities to your Coach.
-Practice care plan activities provide opportunity to develop a care plan based on a hypothetical patient case example.

 Topic activities are included to assist in gaining knowledge and skills needed for application of course content.
 Some activities are timed quizzes on the content and are located in Blackboard.
 You do not need to wait until the week due to work on Blackboard assignments.
-Some activities are only one attempt but can still be completed prior to week due.
+Some activities are only one attempt but can be completed prior to week due.